nipype/pydra/CONTRIBUTING.md

 **i.
 Comment on an existing issue or open a new issue describing your idea**

-This allows other members of the Nipype development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the Pydra development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.